Heating replacement field guide

 Replacement can still start with a phone call

-Even if you are not ready to choose equipment, calling now can help you move out of "we should probably replace this soon" and into a real timeline before the next cold emergency makes the choice for you.
+Even if you are not ready to choose equipment, calling now can help you move out of "we should probably replace this soon" and into a clear plan before the next cold emergency makes the choice for you.

 Cold-home reality